Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: A few notes on other resources

 \section{A few notes on other resources}

-The \href{https://cpaess.ucar.edu/heliophysics/resources/collected-figures}{figures published in the Heliophysics book series} are available on-line at the \href{https://cpaess.ucar.edu/heliophysics/summer-school}{website} of the Heliophysics Summer School, where you can also find labs (with instruction manuals) and many recorded lectures sorted by theme (in part hosted on youtube).
+The \href{https://heliophysics.ucar.edu/resources/collected-figures}{figures} published in the Heliophysics book series are available on-line at the \href{https://cpaess.ucar.edu/heliophysics/summer-school}{website} of the Heliophysics Summer School (https://heliophysics.ucar.edu), where you can also find labs (with instruction manuals) and many recorded lectures sorted by theme (in part hosted on youtube).

-There is no subject index in this volume: this being an online and electronic book, the search tools of web browsers and pdf viewers provide a more effective and entirely comprehensive alternative.
+There is a subject index in this volume but note that the online version of this book can be searched with the tools of web browsers and pdf viewers to provide an effective and entirely comprehensive alternative way to find topics.

 This volume focuses on processes, not on their measurements.
-For an introduction to some of the aspects of remote and {\em in-situ} sensing within the Heliophysics series I refer to the following chapters that focus on that aspect in particular: Chs.~H-II:3, H-II:4, H-IV:5, and H-IV:13.
+For an introduction to some of the aspects of remote and {\em in-situ} sensing within the Heliophysics series I refer to the following chapters that focus on that aspect in particular: Chs.~II:3, II:4, IV:5, and IV:13.

+You can find a \href{https://zenodo.org/record/3843629}{list} of English-language textbooks, popular texts, topical monographs and book series, related to the science of space weather and published since 1990 in \refcite{knippcade2018}.

+Explore \href{https://svs.gsfc.nasa.gov}{NASA's Scientific Visualization Studio} at https://svs.gsfc.nasa.gov for a variety of images and movies ---~real and simulated.